The most important part of the design process is the content. I’ve said it before, and I’ll say it again.

 2. You know who your target audience is and how you can help them

-3. You have a clear value proposition (what you offers and the benefit to your customer)
+3. You have a clear value proposition (what you offer and the benefit to your customer)

 Once you have these ready, let’s move onto writing content for your landing page.